Dr. Culebras of SUNY Upstate Medical University at Syracuse received an honorarium from Jazz Pharmaceuticals for a speaking engagement.)

 Historical note and terminology

 Sleep disturbance in depression has been described at least as far back as the ancient Greeks.
 Throughout history there have been great numbers of famous people who are known to have suffered from insomnia and depression.
 It is a well-known fact that for most of his life Winston Churchill suffered from insomnia and depression that persisted until old age.
 Churchill referred to this depressive state as his "black dog."
-The famous British mathematician, astronomer, and philosopher, Sir Isaac Newton, one of the leading pioneers of scientific discovery, was also known to have suffered from inability to sleep and depression.
+The famous British mathematician, astronomer, and philosopher, Sir Isaac Newton, 1 of the leading pioneers of scientific discovery, was also known to have suffered from inability to sleep and depression.

 Mood disorders, including depressive disorders and bipolar disorders, are commonly associated with sleep disturbances.
-Major depressive disorder or unipolar depression is diagnosed in people who have experienced one or more major depressive episodes.
+Major depressive disorder or unipolar depression is diagnosed in people who have experienced 1 or more major depressive episodes.
 The essential feature of a major depressive episode is a period of at least 2 weeks during which there is depressed mood or a loss of interest in pleasure, together with at least 4 of the following symptoms: (1) weight gain or significant weight loss when not dieting; (2) insomnia or hypersomnia; (3) psychomotor agitation; (4) fatigue or loss of energy; (5) feelings of worthlessness or excessive or inappropriate guilt; (6) diminished ability to think or concentrate; (7) recurrent thoughts of death, suicidal ideation, or a specific plan to commit suicide.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) criteria for major depressive episode include insomnia or hypersomnia nearly every day.

 Insomnia is seen in 80% to 85% of patients with depression.
 A systematic review suggested insomnia is bidirectionally related to anxiety and depression (Alvaro et al 2013).
 People with insomnia have significantly higher levels of depression than people not having insomnia; increased insomnia frequency and increased numbers of awakenings are related to increased depression and anxiety, which is also among adolescents and university students (Peltzer and Pengpid 2015).